KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 ![Completed trivia application](../images/app.gif ':size=500')

-Tonight we will add on to the code by completing DOM manipulation logic to display trivia questions and results conditionally and building a service to interact with an external trivia API.
+Tonight we will add on to the code by completing DOM manipulation logic to display trivia questions and results conditionally.
+We'll also interact with an external trivia API to build a service that populates a dynamic list of trivia questions.

 >[!WARNING]
 >Before starting the worksheet, please take a moment to review the [Setup instructions](../setup/?id=setup) to ensure you have all the tools and workspace setup you need for tonight's work.